Udgir: History

-Udgir is famous for the historic war between the Marathas and the Nizam, led by Sadashivrao Bhau, who defeated Nizam in 1759 when the treaty of Udgir was signed.
-Marathas won a convincing victory in the Battle of Udgir under the leadership of Sadashivrao Bhau.
-Later it prompted Peshwe (Peshwas) of Pune to elevate and designate him as Chief Commander of the Maratha army for the Third Battle of Panipat fought in 1761.
-Nevertheless, it was part of the Nizam's state until 1948 and the State of Hyderabad between 1948 and 1956 before being annexed to Bombay State.

-Before the formation of Latur district, Udgir was part of Osmanabad district.

 There are some old and popular places of worship located in the town and nearby which includes Shri Udalik Baba Temple, Shri Bodhan Aai Temple, Shri Somnathpur Temple, Shri Hawagi Swami Temple and Hazrath Khaja Sadharudeen Basha Dargha Sherif, which is about 400 years old.
 The town gets its name from the Saint Udalik or Udalik Baba who took Samadhi in the city's fort.